-According to Japan Weather Association, the nation's iconic cherry blossoms in 2018 will start opening from late March through early May as usual, with early April being the peak time in many cities.
+According to the most recent cherry blossom forecast of the Japan Meteorological Corporation, the nation's iconic cherry blossoms in 2019 will start opening from late March through early May as usual, with early April being the peak time in many cities.
 Planning a trip that matches the time cherries peak is difficult: quite likely that you have reached just after the flowers peaked, or seeing the cherries in a blooming state just as you are leaving.
 Tricky, No?
 Truth is, to make sure you can catch the full bloom, you will have to stay at least a week in the city to see how things go.
 But that's not what typical foreign visitors do, their time is ticking.

-Places to enjoy cherry blossom at suggested dates
+Places to enjoy cherry blossom with suggested dates

 Though it's impossible to give the exact date when the cherries will peak, here are our picked places for cherry blossom viewing (AKA "hanami") and the rough opening date to help you go with preparation.

 | Select the city you are heading to

 Cherry blossom date: March 22 - March 30.